shaniber/pathfinder_characters/Lighthouse Kid.md

 		Eschew Materials
 			You can cast any spell with a material component costing 1 gp or less without needing that component.
 The casting of the spell still provokes attacks of opportunity as normal.
 If the spell requires a material component that costs more than 1 gp, you must have the material component on hand to cast the spell, as normal.

+		Great Fortitude
+			You get a +2 bonus on all Fortitude saving throws.

 		Improved Initiative
 			You get a +4 bonus on initiative checks.